T'Sou-ke First Nation: Energy efficiency in homes

 Energy-saving measures were also taken in the homes of community members, such as extra roof insulation, new appliances to replace obsolete ones, and energy-saving light bulbs.

 Wind power

 Plans are underway to "develop, build and operate $750-million in large-scale wind power projects on Vancouver Island."

 Wave power

-In 2014, the T'Sou-ke started a project that will harness wave power from the ocean to create energy.
+In 2014, T'Sou-ke started a project that will harness wave power from the ocean to create energy.

 Food security

 By 2013, the T'Sou-ke community was developing community greenhouses to grow peppers, tomatoes, and eventually a cash crop of wasabi (Japanese horseradish) for export.
 The ultimate result hoped for is a "zero-mile diet".

 In 2014, 15,000 wasabi seedlings had been planted in three greenhouses, which would be harvested in 15 months' time.
 Profits from the wasabi farm are planned to help expand an existing organic community garden and a 70-hectare oyster farm pilot project in the Sooke Basin.
 The main market for wasabi is in its medicinal qualities, which is consistent with First Nations traditions of using plants to heal.

 In 2008, the Ladybug Garden and Greenhouse was started to harvest fresh produce and herbs for the community, as well as a means to preserve native plants and knowledge about how to find them.